-The module is open to students who hold the WSET® Level 2 Award in Wines and Spirits or can demonstrate the equivalent knowledge.
-It is strongly recommended that students complete the Level 3 Award in Wines and Spirits qualification before registering for this course.
+The module is open to students who hold the WSET® Level 2 in Wines or can demonstrate the equivalent knowledge.
+It is strongly recommended that students complete the WSET® Level 3 in Wines qualification before registering for this course.

 The course is open to all who have at least three years of experience in the Restaurant, Bar, Hotel and Catering industry.
 The student will be in the process of progressing or have already progressed to a supervisory position within the department and needs to learn more about different methods of increasing sales, monitoring current sales with a view to improving the business’ bottom line in the future.

 The individual units can be taken as separate “workshops” or combined as part of a course with ongoing assessment.

 The Manage Cellar and Beverage Operations module enables students to gain the understanding and skills necessary to manage a cellar, which may involve controlled temperature locations for the storage of wines, beers and other beverages.
 Although others are likely to be responsible for the day-to-day cellar operations.
 Monitor the implementation of stock ordering and rotation procedures which will maximise the shelf-life of beverages.
 Explain the process of managing supplier contracts to benefit organisations, taking into account the different factors which inform supplier actions.
 Explain the current legislation relating to licensing, weights and measures and any licensing objectives applicable to the country of the operating premises.

 On completion of the module, a candidate will be able to:

 - monitor the implementation of cellar and storage procedures to:

 - comply with relevant legislation and an organisation’s policies

 - implement training in cellar and storage procedures for team members and for other staff that have occasional responsibilities in those areas

 - monitor the implementation of stock ordering and rotation procedures which will maximise the shelf-life of beverages